Analysis of TopResume.com Free Resume Review —

 There’s a huge influx of free resume review services popping up around the internet; and for job seekers (and professional resume writers too!), the validity and value (and in some cases, lack of value) of these free resume reviews and the credentials or skills for resume reviewers are becoming an increasing concern.

-(*Definition: A resume mill is a resume writing company that focuses on high project volumes, which most often means quantity over quality.
-Resume mills tend to hire resume writers with limited work experience and have no industry credentials, which is why you'll oftentimes find writing services at resume mills priced between $79 - $279.
-The resume writer receives approx. 30% of the project's revenue with the "lion's share" of the profits going to the company.
-This means for projects that sell for $279, the resume writer receives approx. $83.70 for doing the grunt work: actually writing the resume.
-This can be an eye-opener for those who are seeking a quality resume, yet learn their resume writer makes [calculated from a 5-hour project] just slightly more per hour than the newly proposed McDonald's wage.)
+*Definition: A resume mill is a resume writing company that focuses on high project volumes, which most often means quantity over quality.
+Resume mills tend to hire resume writers with limited work experience and have no industry credentials, which is why you’ll oftentimes find writing services at resume mills priced between $79 – $279.
+The resume writer receives approx. 30% of the project’s revenue with the “lion’s share” of the profits going to the company.
+See the below chart.
+This means for projects that sell for $279, the resume writer receives approx. $83.70.
+Though, it’s common for the writer to get $25-$50 for writing resumes.

 But, this is where the problem comes in with resume reviews.